pjBooms/The-Nothing-System/README.txt

 In the future any Java expression can be used as a command.

 On the right of the main window you will see two internal text windows.
 Upper text window is standard output.
-Lower is basic commands window such as command creating a new window (Sys.createWindow), command saving the text (Sys.save), command opening saved text (Sys.open), command compiling a new source of the system (Sys.compile).
+Lower is basic commands window such as command creating a new text window (Sys.newText), command saving the text (Sys.save), command opening saved text (Sys.open), command compiling a new source of the system (Sys.compile).

 With this basic you may extend the system writing your own commands right in the system:

-  1. First you need to create a new text window executing Sys.createWindow by clicking on the appropriate text.
+  1. First you need to create a new text window executing Sys.newText by clicking on the appropriate text.

   2. Write a Java source code.
 For instance